kgodwinb44/Sparta/Databases&Modelling.md

 **Primary Keys**
 - A primary key is a field used to uniquely identify every record in the database e.g. ID

+- Must Be Unique
+- Cant change
+- Each table must have one

 **Foreign Key**
 - A foreign key is a primary key from one table that appears in another table to link the two together

+- Used to create a relation
+- A table can have nay number of foreign keys

 ![](./images/PrimaryForeignKey.png)

 ## Data Modelling

 ### What is Data Modelling
+- Data modelling detail how a database will be organised and relate to each other
-- Data modelling is the process of creating a visual representation of data structres and relationships within a system
+- ERD is a type of data model

-**Data Model**
-- Data models are abstract representations that define how data is structured, organised, and related within a system.

 ![](./images/DataModel.png)